Four Minutemen Honored With All-CAA Recognition

 Mooney finished only one point behind Mariano with 38 on 18 goals and a UMass-best 20 assists.
 The Wilbraham, Mass., native provided at least one point in each game as a senior, scored four of his tallies during extra-man opportunities, tallied one game-winner and notched a man-down goal while he picked up 10 groundballs and caused a trio of turnovers.
 The All-CAA award is the first of his career after he took in NEILA All-New England First Team as a junior.

 Karaska started at close defense in each of Massachusetts' 13 games.
 He scooped up 20 groundballs for the Minutemen and caused nine turnovers.
 The sophomore from Groton, Mass., was an integral part of the UMass man-down unit, which limited opponents to just 14 goals during 54 man-up opportunities to earn the best penalty kill percentage (.741) in the conference.
-This marks his first All-CAA
+This marks his first time making the All-CAA honor roll.

 Calvello, who won 147 faceoffs as a senior and scooped up the second-most groundballs in the conference with 98, graduates with a political science degree.
 He was the main faceoff specialist for the Minutemen during each of the previous two seasons and earned 375 victories at the X during his four-year career.